jnguyen727/galactic-rotation-curves/CONTIBUTING.md

 Message me if you are interested in contributing.

-Email me at: nguye875@purdue.edu to learn more
+Email me at: nguye875@purdue.edu to learn more.

 Thank you.